What is the CogAT?

 What other resources are available for use in practicing for the CogAT?

 Stay tuned for more postings highlighting options for parents and tutors to work the skills tested on this assessment.

-We still recommend the Building Thinking Skills series, which you can buy from our online store while supplies last.
+We still recommend the Building Thinking Skills series for preparation and building of core cognitive skills.
 Use this link to get access to all resources that we recommend for use by parents and tutors related to the CogAT.

 What other questions do you have about the Cognitive Abilities Test?